Pamela's ArtPrize 2009 Premier Exhibit

 In my painting entitled, Companions, I endeavored to capture the beauty and simplicity of Japanese life.
 After developing the photo, I realized the girl had a blue-eyed Caucasian doll strapped to her chest.

-Companions mirrors my experience as a Caucasian, living among a shiny black-haired people.
+Companions mirrors my experience as a Caucasian, living among a dark-eyed people.
 My Japanese friends not only hosted me for dinner, but they welcomed me into their lives, erasing the boundaries.
 An unknown writer said, “I love forms beyond my own and rue the borders between us.”
 Living abroad taught me this.

 Since 2009, ArtPrize is the world's largest open art competition.
 This 19-day event in Grand Rapids, Michigan draws more than 500,000 visitors with around 1500 participating artists.
 This unique event involves local and international artists, art, and active community participation.
 Veteran ArtPrize artist and facilitator Pamela Alderman is known for creating a new kind of artist/viewer work that invites audience collaboration.
 Her work lets others speak and respond.
 In 2015, her work, Hometown Hero, was voted into the Top 20 and finished 3rd Place for Time-Based exhibits.